georgeponto/Black-Scholes-Project/README.md

     │── README.md

 ## Installation & Requirements:
-This project requires the Scipy library, as well as the built-in Math library This project requires Python 3.11+
+This project requires the Scipy library, as well as the built-in Math library.
+This project requires Python 3.11+

 To install the project use the following bash commands: